On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: discussions and implications

-The above discussion reverberates the \emph{anthropic principle}~\cite{Barrow:1983,Barrow:1988yia,Smolin:1999,Susskind:2003kw,Linde:2002gj} in one way or another, though, it only relies on the \emph{assumptions} regardless of the anthropic reasoning.
-However, it tells \emph{more} than that because gravitational bound states of monatomic fluid are genuinely unstable and bound to BHs immediately in space dimensions higher than three.
-Although negative cosmological constant could stabilize the fluid spheres, it decelerates the expansion of the whole universe on a large scale.
+The above discussion reverberates the \emph{anthropic principle}~\cite{Barrow:1983,Barrow:1988yia,Smolin:1999,Susskind:2003kw,Linde:2002gj} in one way or another, though it only relies on the \emph{assumptions} regardless of the anthropic reasoning.
+However, it tells \emph{more} than that because gravitationally bound states of monatomic fluid are genuinely unstable and bound to black holes immediately in space dimensions higher than three.
+Although a negative cosmological constant could stabilize the fluid spheres, it decelerates the expansion of the whole universe on a large scale.
 This leads to another issue on the anthropic bound of cosmological constant~\cite{Barrow:1988yia,Linde:2002gj,Bousso:2004}, even though the falsifiability has been criticized~\cite{Ball:2004,Smolin:2004yv}.
 In (3+1), the anthropic bound on the positive cosmological constant~\cite{Weinberg:1987dv} argues that it could not be very large, or the universe would expand too fast for galaxies, stars (or us) to form.
-While once these local structures are detached from the background expansion, its \emph{smallness} also prevents the gravitational bound state (typically of mass much less than $10^{20}{\rm M}_\odot$) from forming a BH immediately given the current cosmological constant observed.
+While once these local structures are detached from the background expansion, its \emph{smallness} also prevents the gravitationally bound state (typically of mass much less than $10^{21}~{\rm M}_\odot$) from forming a black hole immediately given the current cosmological constant observed.

 Why $N=3$?
-Perhaps the more sensible question is not, what makes (3+1) the preferred dimensionality~\cite{Momen:2011jc,Gonzalez-Ayala:2015xda,Brandenberger:1988aj,Greene:2012sa}?
-Rather, \emph{why the physical principles (thermodynamics, Lorentz symmetry, GR,...) allow fecund universes to exist only in (3+1), which is the unique dimensionality that permits stable hydrostatic equilibrium with positive cosmological constant?}
+Perhaps the more sensible question is not what makes (3+1) the preferred dimensionality~\cite{Momen:2011jc,Gonzalez-Ayala:2015xda,Brandenberger:1988aj,Greene:2012sa}, but, rather, \emph{why the physical principles (thermodynamics, Lorentz symmetry, GR,...) allow fecund universes to exist only in (3+1), which is the unique dimensionality that permits stable hydrostatic equilibrium with a positive cosmological constant.}